KuetTai/aws-cloudwatchlogs/README.md

 Herewith the final architecture of the lab:
 ![Image of CloudWatchLogs Architecture](https://github.com/kuettai/aws-cloudwatchlogs/blob/master/img/cw-final.png?raw=true)

-## Prologue: Understanding about the architecture :smile:
+## Introduction: Understanding about the architecture :smile:

 ## Agenda
 This lab is going to covers the following: